Maintaining Your CPHR Designation

 CPHR holders who are granted maternity or disability leave from their workplace are entitled to apply for and receive an extension for completing Continuing Professional Development hours.
-The extension granted will be equivalent to any length of time up to the lesser of the total length of the leave granted or one (1) year.
+For maternity leaves, the extension granted will be equivalent to any length of time up to the lesser of the total length of the leave granted or 18 months.

 Requests for a leave of absence must be made prior to the commencement of the leave.
 Retroactive leaves will not be approved.

 For more information on requesting a LOA click here.